In this post, we will be looking at the practice of hedging as it pertains to pre-settlement funding.

 Let’s say you’re in Las Vegas this summer and you place a bet on the New York Giants to win the Super Bowl at odds of 15 – 1.
 That is, you bet $1,000 to win $15,000.
 But some stroke of luck, the Giants rip through the playoffs and find themselves pitted against Tom Brady and the Patriots for the big game.
 If the Giants win, you win $15,000.
 If they lose, you lose the $1,000 bet.

 A hedging play in this scenario would be to bet against the Giants in the Super Bowl.
 This way, you are a guaranteed winner.
-If the Giants win, you still win the $15,000 minus the game day bet on the Colts.
-If the Colts win, you win the game day bet minus your initial $1,000 bet on the Giants.
+If the Giants win, you still win the $15,000 minus the game day bet on the Patriots.
+If the Pats, you win the game day bet minus your initial $1,000 bet on the Giants.
 This “hedging” of your bet guarantees you profit from your position.
 This is just one example of hedging.

 In fact, risk takers use hedging as a way to manage risk every day.
 Hedging can be defined, in markets, as a position taken attempting to offset exposure to price fluctuations with the intent to minimize the exposure to risk.
 One example might be buying options against a long position in a stock so that if the price of the share drops, the options become more valuable.
 But hedging against risk can be a much broader concept than its application to the financial or commodities markets.